Briggs Automotive Company: Innovation

 Mono R is the first production car in the world fully incorporating the use of graphene-enhanced carbon fibre in every body panel.
 Using the revolutionary material enhances the structural properties of the fibre to make panels stronger and lighter, increasing toughness and improving thermal properties.

-The brand's latest world first came as a result of a successful APC-funded Research & Development project into the production-readiness of graphene.
+The company's latest world first came as a result of a successful APC-funded Research & Development project into the production-readiness of graphene.
 The technology is now in full series production.